Is it true that the world looks gray when you are depressed?

 Bubl and his team used a technique called a pattern electroretinogram (PERG) to objectively measure the participant’s ability to perceive contrast.
 A PERG is a device which measures the tiny amount of electrical change in the eye made when the retina is stimulated by looking at an object with contrast, like a checkerboard.
 It produces a tracing, much like the heart muscle makes an ECG tracing.

-80 patients were enrolled in the study, 20 patients with untreated depression, 20 patients with depression on medication, and 40 patients with no mental health issues.
+In the current study, 80 patients were enrolled: 20 patients with untreated depression, 20 patients with depression on medication, and 40 patients with no mental health issues.
 All patients had visual PERGs done.

 Bubl found a strong and significant association between the severity of the depression and a decreased response in the PERG, suggesting that the more depressed the patient was, the less their retinas responded to the contrast pattern.